COVID Restrictions In Colorado: Several Counties Move To 'Level Clear' On Sunday

 (CBS4) – Several metro area counties will transition on Sunday to Level Clear, the least restrictive level on the COVID-19 dial.
 Level Clear allows businesses to operate at 100% capacity with no mitigation requirements, aside from the state’s indoor mask mandate.

-Jefferson, Broomfield, Boulder, Adams and Arapahoe counties have indicated that they plant to move to Level Clear, according to state health officials.
+Denver, Jefferson, Broomfield, Boulder, Adams and Arapahoe counties have indicated that they plan to move to Level Clear, according to state health officials.
 In April, the Colorado Department of Public Health and Environment lifted the COVID-19 framework, allowing individual health departments to implement their own restrictions.

 The Tri-County Health Department confirmed that Adams and Arapahoe will move to Level Clear.
 Douglas County opted out of the health department’s simplified dial public health order and voted on Tuesday to defy the state’s mask mandate.

-Note: UPDATE: Business Owners Excited By Move To ‘Level Clear,’ Loosening Of COVID Restrictions